 “Wait, what?
 What happens to girls every month?
 Ewwwww.”

-All through high school and college I knew nothing about money, nor did I have a desire to learn about it.
+All through high school and college, I knew nothing about money, nor did I have the desire to learn about it.
 Sadly, I graduated college not even knowing how to transfer money from my savings account to my checking account.
 I was financially prepubescent.